patrickbucher/sicp/diary.md

 division.
 Since multiplication uses the same brute-force technique as subtraction, I implemented a common procedure that also accepts an operator.

+I also wrote some comments on exercises 2.15 and 2.16.
+However, I didn't spend a lot of time on exercise 2.16, which clearly is rather a task for mathematicians.

 # 2022-09-22 (Th)

 I worked through the examples demonstrating different results in interval